 The expiry date (expiration date) is the last date at which the option may be exercised.
 After this date, the option contract expires.

 Only relevant if the option is exercised.
-It’s the date when the currency exchange actually happens.
+It’s the date when the currency exchange finally happens.

 The cost of purchasing the FX Option.
-The buyer has to pay up front for the Premium, at the time of purchase.
+The buyer has to pay upfront for the Premium, i.e., at the time of purchase.
 The Premium is calculated based on risk assumptions and depends on different factors.
-For instance, the difference between the current price and strike price of the underlying FX rate, and the time between the purchase and the expiry are important.
+For instance, the difference between the current price and strike price of the underlying FX rate, and the time between the purchase and the expiry are significant.

-Exercising the option means using the right which has been granted by buying the option.
-If the buyer decides to exercise the option, then the seller will be informed and the guaranteed FX transaction will happen.
+Exercising the option means using the right that has been granted by buying the option.
+If the buyer decides to exercise the option, then the seller will be informed, and the guaranteed FX transaction will happen.